kimjoar/writings/understanding-backbone.md

 -------------

 The last step is removing the nasty `$.proxy` stuff.
-We can do this by letting Backbone delegate our events by specifying them in an `events` hash in the view in the format `{"event selector": "callback"}`:
+We can do this by letting Backbone.js delegate our events by specifying them in an `events` hash in the view in the format `{"event selector": "callback"}`:

 ```diff